VK LAB / Cinematography Notes

 Cinematography / visual identity

-Why texture, imperfection, skin, weather, gesture and real presence matter more as synthetic visuals become cleaner and faster.
+Why texture, imperfection, skin, weather, gesture and real presence matter more as synthetic visuals get cleaner.

 Read article